Operational transformation: OT system structure

 The control algorithm invokes a corresponding set of transformation functions, which determine how to transform one operation against another according to the operation types, positions, and other parameters.
 The correctness responsibilities of these two layers are formally specified by a set of transformation properties and conditions.
 Different OT systems with different control algorithms, functions, and communication topologies require maintaining different sets of transformation properties.
 The separation of an OT system into these two layers allows for the design of generic control algorithms that are applicable to different kinds of application with different data and operation models.

-The other alternative approach was proposed in.
+The other alternative approach was proposed in Rui Li and Di Li's research.
 In their approach, an OT algorithm is correct if it satisfies two formalized correctness criteria: